sirosen/inv_parser/README.md

 expressions, and supports dumping the element tree to a string of xml.

-==locations.py==
-Locations is the centralized listing of machine locations in the lab.
-It support some simple lookup operations.
-We chose not to parse a config file in order to help simplify the ssh_run system.

 ==xml_cleanup.py==
 The xml_cleanup module is the saddest part of handling system profiler output.
 Because Apple